kguzek/guzek-uk-liveseries-server/README.md

   "script-torrent-done-filename": "/path/to/project/convert-to-mp4.sh"
 }
 ```
+> [!TIP]
-You can also modify the conversion script to suit your needs.
+> You can also modify the conversion script to suit your needs.

 Remember to start the torrent service back up again:
 ```bash